ringbuffer-org/computer_music_basics/website/posts/Linux/jack.rst

 an audio server, allowing the connection of various software clients and hardware interfaces.
 In short, it turns the whole system into a digital audio workstation (DAW).
-It is the the standard on Linux (pro) audio systems, but is also available for Mac and Windows.
+It is the the standard way of working on Linux (pro) audio systems, but is also available for Mac and Windows.
-JACK needs a backend to connect to the actual audio hardware.
+JACK needs a back end to connect to the actual audio hardware.
 On Linux systems, this is usually *ALSA* (Mac uses *Core Audio* and Windows *ASIO*).

 ----